FernandoBasso/devhowto/cmdline/column.md

 ---
-description: Notes, tips, examples and ideas on using the column command.
+description: Notes, tips, examples and ideas on using the column command line utility.
 ---

 # Column

 ## Intro

-The unix `column` command line utility columnate lists and csv-style data.
+The unix `column` command line utility columnates lists and csv-style data.

 Note that the `column` utility is not part of the [POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html).
 Among other things, it means different systems will support a different feature set.
-And as always, GNU command line utilities offer a superior experience.
+And as always, GNU command line utilities offer a larger (and arguably better) set of features.

 ## Initial example